 It was designed by William Le Baron Jenney (1832-1907), the man who is considered to be the “Father of the Skyscraper” as he built the first skyscraper in the world, the “Home Insurance Building” in 1885.

-Even though the first skyscraper in the world isn’t with us anymore as it was demolished in 1931, the Manhattan Building was built in a similar fashion.
+Even though the first skyscraper in the world isn’t with us anymore as it was demolished in 1931, the Manhattan Building was built similarly.

 It’s considered to be the oldest skyscraper still standing that was built solely using a skeletal supporting structure, something that makes this fascinating structure an icon in the city.